slytherin96/sonar-postgres-plugin/src/main/resources/com/premiumminds/sonar/postgres/parse-error.md

-Generates an issue when PL/pgSQL is not valid and fails to parse
+Generates an issue when Postgres SQL is not valid and fails to parse